How I Successfully Made a Career Transition in Medicine

 Making a change from rheumatology to urgent care is not the usual path most physicians take to get to the urgent care.
 Going from ordering and analyzing scores of immunologic blood work and prescribing biologics to treating lacerations, bronchitis, sore throats, and fractures was a long and winding path—one that life’s many twists and turns led me to.
-It was a decision I was very happy with—it worked for me on many levels at that time in my life—but a fair amount of hard work was required to feel comfortable practicing and to feel happy with the level of care I was providing.
+I was very happy with the decision—it worked for me on many levels at that time in my life—but it required a fair amount of hard work to feel comfortable practicing and to feel happy with the level of care I was providing.

 Interpreting ECGs and suturing were long in my rearview mirror.
 Just the thought of suturing brought back the anxiety of my surgery rotation and being asked to close.
 Let’s just say I was not one of those medical students sitting around practicing tying knots in the common area.
 Once I committed to the path, I needed to do some serious retraining.
 Part of me felt like I was back studying for my internal medicine shelf exam, IM in-training exams, and IM board certification exams all over again.